Brasidas samarensis: Distribution area and way of life

 The occurrence of Brasidas samarensis is known so far limited to the Philippine island Samar, to which the specific epithet refers.

 Forage plants are guavas and various other species.
 To lay eggs, the females drill the secondary ovipositor at the end of the abdomen, which surrounds the actual ovipositor, into the ground and lay the eggs there.
 These are around 4 to 5 mm long and 2 to 3 mm wide.
 Their gray color changes to dark brown with highrt humidity or contact with water.
 After drying, they are gray again.
 In the lateral view the ventral edge appears straight, while the dorsal area is bulbous.
 The resulting opercular angle from the lid (operculum) to the ventral edge is 10 to 12 degrees.
 The nymphs hatch from the eggs after about four to five months, even if there is less moisture.
 After another six months they are adult and can then live for up to a year.

 In terraristics

 The first breeding stocks present in the enthusiasts' terrariums dates back to 2002 in specimens collected in Bobon.
 The species is listed under PSG number 235 by the Phasmid Study Group.
 This stock, and thus the species, is no longer in breeding that is widely known.

 Brasidas samarensis is not so easy to keep.
-It can be keept at room temperature and is easy to feed all year round with bramble or other Rosaceae.
+It can be kept at room temperature and is easy to feed all year round with bramble or other Rosaceae.
 Alternatively, leaves of oaks, Crataegus species or hazel can be fed.
 Occasionally the forage plants should be sprayed with water.
 So that the females can lay their eggs in the ground, a slightly moist substrate is necessary, which should cover the floor of the terrarium a few centimeters high.